nathanmlim/gdocs2markdown/README.md

 ## GitHub Resources

-We’ve included here a series of tutorial/instruction files for GitHub.
+We've included here a series of tutorial/instruction files for GitHub.
 However, GitHub is a popular resource used by many groups, developers, and companies so there are a lot of online resources as well.
 See [<span class="underline">Getting Started</span>](https://docs.google.com/document/d/15GPXIdxUpaz693vgKeKaM5yQb0q7dBS61tUg4E3mBUc/edit?usp=sharing) in the GitHub Tutorials folder for more online resources, also when in doubt google for what you want to do there is probably a Git command for it.

 ## Tutorials for Other Tools and Languages

-Our group primarily works in Python, but if you’re looks for other resources hopefully we have a place to start
+Our group primarily works in Python, but if you're looks for other resources hopefully we have a place to start

 ### C++

 - [<span class="underline">C++ programming for Quantum Chemistry Tutorial</span>](http://sirius.chem.vt.edu/wiki/doku.php?id=crawdad:programming)

-  - This one came from Daniel Crawford’s group at Virginia Tech, they are primarily a QM group, but this tutorial includes a decent fundamentals introduction to the language.
-Also, working on science projects are likely more interesting than just learning how to print “Hello World”
+  - This one came from Daniel Crawford's group at Virginia Tech, they are primarily a QM group, but this tutorial includes a decent fundamentals introduction to the language.
+Also, working on science projects are likely more interesting than just learning how to print "Hello World"

 - More General C++ tutorials, not specific to scientific computing